 We consider a tall boot one that's 11-inches or above.
 A short boot is below 11-inches.
 We tested both.
 Like most things, there are pros and cons to both of these designs.
 The most obvious benefit of taller boots is that they offer additional protection from deep snow, and provide extra warmth for your calves.
 Tall boots come in really handy when trudging through snowdrifts.
 Unfortunately, they are not as agile and don't have the same mobility as short boots, which are designed for plowed sidewalks and trails.

-In fact, we were able to hike within this review.
+Most pairs of short boots we were able to hike within this review.
 While they don't provide as much protection from the snow, many of them still offer significant water resistance in puddles and slush.
 Moreover, if you live in a region that only gets a few inches of snow at a time, short boots will almost certainly provide all the snow protection that you would need.
 However, if you do expect snow and you do decide on a shorter boot and still have to navigate deeper snow, be sure to opt for one that has a shaft that cinches closed or offers a way to attach a gaiter.

 Fashion vs. Function

 Footwear plays a major role in a person's overall look.
 Since many women purchase winter boots for use around town, we're going to start with a debate about fashion vs. function.
 In the case of a hiking boot, style is probably not at the top of your priority list.
 But, if you are on the hunt for a boot for general around-town use, it is often important to balance function with style.

 Fur or No Fur?

 Who knew that faux-fur is such a controversial topic?
 Some women love the look, while others say it's a dealbreaker.
 Consider what your tastes are because this could narrow your options, or expand the possibilities, in winter boot selection.
-In addition to personal preference, there are some basic pros and cons for faux-fur boots.
+In addition to personal preference, there are some basic pros and cons of faux-fur boots.